where can i get notarized where can i get notarized

 Age and Residency Requirements

 Applicants must be at least 18 years old.
 Residency in Illinois is mandatory.
 Candidates can also qualify if they work in Illinois.
 A permanent legal address in the state is required for residents.
-Those working in Illinois but living out-of-state need proof of employment within the state.
+Those working in Illinois but living out of state need proof of employment within the state.

 Background Check